 The method rejects the reflex resort to:

-compromise (you want black, I want white, we'll agree to grey)
+compromise (you want black, I want white, but we'll agree to grey)

-reductionist simplifying (if a problem is too hard just take a smaller piece of it and see how you go).
+reductionist simplifying (if a problem is too hard, just take a smaller piece of it and see how you go with that in isolation).

 It is important to note that what is set out below is the philosophy of Opportunity Multiplying, rather than a set of specific operational rules about how to apply the method.